Reasonable Accommodations

 Q: Must an employer provide RA so that an employee may attend training programs?

 A: Yes.
 Employers must provide RA (e.g., sign language interpreters; written materials produced in alternative formats, such as braille, large print, or on audio- cassette) that will provide employees with disabilities with an equal opportunity to participate in employer-sponsored training, absent undue hardship.
-This obligation extends to in-house training, as well as to training provided by an outside entity.
-Similarly, the employer has an obligation to provide RA whether the training occurs on the employer's premises or elsewhere.

 Q: If, as a RA, an employer restructures an employee's job to eliminate some marginal functions, may the employer require the employee to take on other marginal functions that she or he can perform?